Emergency Contraception ("Morning After")

 In the USA, some types of EC are available in pharmacies to women age 17 and older without a prescription.
 A woman must ask for EC directly from the pharmacist and identification with age verification is required.
 For some types of EC and for women under the age of 17, a prescription is required.

-The UHS pharmacy and other local pharmacies can provide you with EC.
+Local pharmacies can provide you with EC.
 Prescriptive types of EC can be obtained through a UHS provider.
 Call UHS at 608-265-5600 for more information about prescriptive EC.

 For detailed information about EC and how it works visit http://ec.princeton.edu/